Codecademy/docs/content/javascript/concepts/objects/terms/isSealed/isSealed.md

   - 'paths/create-a-back-end-app-with-javascript'
 ---

-The **`Object.isSealed()`** method is used to check if an object is sealed.
+The **`.isSealed()`** method is used to check if an object is sealed.
 An object is sealed when it is non-extensible, and all of its properties are non-configurable.

 ## Syntax